-The engine's load diagram defines the power and speed limits for continuous as well as overload operation of an installed engine having an optimising point O and a specified MCR point M that confirms the specification of the ship.
+The engine's load diagram defines the power and speed limits for continuous as well as overload operation of an installed engine having a specified MCR point M that confirms the ship's specification.

-Point A is a 100% speed and power reference point of the load diagram, and is defined as the point on the propeller curve (line 1), through the optimising point O, having the specified MCR power.
+Point A is a 100% speed and power reference point of the load diagram, and is defined as the point on the propeller curve (line 1), - the layout curve of the engine - through the matching point O, having the specified MCR power.
 Normally, point M is equal to point A, but in special cases, for example if a shaft generator is installed, point M may be placed to the right of point A on line 7.
+However, MAN Diesel may always consider point A as the engine's MCR for shop test.